My Tokyo Guide

 The Japan Rail (JR) network of trains covers the whole of the country and JR East is responsible for the network in the east of Japan including Tokyo.
 A number of unlimited ride passes are available that allow you to take advantage of this extensive rail network, and can be a highly economical and convenient way to travel.

 The Japan Rail Pass is on offer to visitors coming to Japan for sightseeing purposes.
 After completing the relatively easy registration process, you can use it straightaway on any JR Line—including the Narita Express and most shinkansen.
+It will get you on the Hikari, Sakura, Kodama and Tsubame shinkansen, but a separate ticket at additional cost is necessary for the Nozomi and Mizuho.
 If you are planning to travel in Tokyo and beyond, look into purchasing this pass.

 If you are going to be Tokyo based for your stay, check out the JR Tokyo Wide Pass .
 Along with unlimited travel in the city, it is also possible to travel into the surrounding prefectures of the Kanto region.